Charles Stuart (East India Company officer): Background and family

-Stuart was said to be the son of Thomas Smyth, Mayor of Limerick and MP for Limerick City.
+Stuart was born in either 1757 or 1758 in Dublin.
+He was said to be the son of Thomas Smyth, Mayor of Limerick and MP for Limerick City.
 His grandparents were Charles Smyth (1694–1783), also MP for Limerick, and Elizabeth, daughter of Sir Thomas Prendergast, 1st Baronet.

 His nephews included the diplomat Robert Stuart and the naturalist and surgeon James Stuart.
 The clergyman and footballer Robert King was his great-nephew.

+Little is known of his early life, but his later writings demonstrate that he may have had a classical education, learning Latin and poetry.

 In India

-In his teens, Stuart left Ireland for India, where he remained for the rest of his life.
-He served in the army and starting as a cadet, he rose through the ranks to become a Major-General.
-His last command was the Saugor Field Force.
+At the age of 19, Stuart left for India, where he remained for the rest of his life.
+He served in the army of the East India Company and starting as a cadet, he rose through the ranks.
+By 1803 he was a Lieutenant-Colonel, although there are no records of him participating in any of the Company's major battles.

+In 1798, he writes his first known tract, called Observations and Remarks on the Dress, Discipline, Etc. of the Military, published anonymously.
+In it, he argues that the army should learn from Indians and adopt aspects of Indian dress and weaponry, saying, "Perhaps we have too long persisted in many inconvenient and unbecoming modes, because they are European- not reflecting, how naturally manners change with climes."

 Stuart enthusiastically embraced Hindu culture and championed the same in his writings and discourse, which earned him the nickname Hindoo Stuart.
 V. C. P. Hodson's biography of Stuart mentions that he "had studied the language, manners, and customs of the natives of this country with so much enthusiasm, his intimacy with them ... obtained for him the name of Hindoo Stuart".

 Stuart took to Hinduism both in its religious aspects and as a way of daily life.
 He adopted many Hindu customs and routines of daily life, including bathing in the Ganges at Calcutta every morning.
+He had been addressed as "Pandit Stuart" by William Linnaeus Gardner, who mentioned that Stuart performed pooja regularly, "avoided the sight of beef" and had even attended the Kumbh Mela.

 He amassed a collection of Hindu deities and icons of worship.
 Archie Baron says, in his book An India Affair: